dragoncoder047/phoo/README.md

 <!-- cSpell:ignore phoo -->

-It's supposed to look like this.
+A programming language that's supposed to look like this:

 ```forth
 $ "0000000000000000000000000000000000001" var, world